stormasm/spanish/words/wordexp01.md

 ---

-- Aprendí a dibujar paso a paso.
+- Aprendí a dibujar `paso a paso`.
 Primero las caras, luego las manos, y así sucesivamente.
 - I learned to draw step by step.
 First faces, then hands, and so on.
-- Mi abuela me explicó paso a paso cómo preparar el mole.
+- Mi abuela me explicó `paso a paso` cómo preparar el mole.
 - My grandmother told me how to make mole step by step.

 ---